 - Submerge steaks to buttermilk and marinate for at least 1 hour.
 (2 hours preferred.)

 - Dip steaks, one at a time, into seasoned flour mixture coating each side then back into marinade then back into seasoned flour then finally place on a baking sheet.
-Place in the refrigerator for 15-20 minutes to make sure that the breading adheres and stays on the steaks when frying.
+Let it rest for 15-20 minutes to make sure that the breading adheres and stays on the steaks when frying.

-- Add oil to cast iron skillet or frying pan and heat oven medium high heat.
-Also preheat oven to 250 degrees.
+- Add oil to cast iron skillet or frying pan and heat over medium high heat to 350-375 F. Also preheat oven to 250 degrees.

-- Once oil is hot and ready, fry each steak on each side until golden brown.
+- Once oil is hot and ready, fry each steak on each side until golden brown frying about 2-4 minutes each side.
+Don't overcrowd the pan.
 Drain on paper towels then place steaks on parchment covered baking sheets and put in the oven while you make the gravy.

 For the gravy: